hkhaung/webdev-projects/README.md

 - uses tabbed browsing ie each tab shows corresponding content
     - done by using webpack and imports/exports of functions
 - the menu, about, and order online content are not implemented
+- still don't know how to make websites responsive so website only looks right at certain sizes
 - Below is the result
     ![website result](restaurant-page/result.png)